gnuarmeclipse/gnuarmeclipse.github.io-source/pages/openocd/build-procedure.md

 Containers based on three docker images are used, one packing MinGW-w64 in a Debian 8, and two packing the basic system in Debian 7 (separate 32/64-bits containers).
 The more conservative Debian 7 was preferred to generate the GNU/Linux versions, to avoid problems when attempting to run the executables on older versions.

-### OS X
+### macOS

 #### Install Docker

-On OS X, install the boot2docker, following the official [Install Docker on Mac OS X](https://docs.docker.com/installation/mac/) instructions.
+On macOS, install the boot2docker, following the official [Install Docker on macOS](https://docs.docker.com/installation/mac/) instructions.

 #### Install the Command Line Tools

-The OS X compiler and other development tools are packed in a separate Xcode add-on.
+The macOS compiler and other development tools are packed in a separate Xcode add-on.
 The best place to get it is from the [Developer](https://developer.apple.com/xcode/downloads/) site, although this might require enrolling to the developer program (free of charge).

 To test if the compiler is available, use: